-Owls are one of the most fascinating and yet misunderstood creatures in the animal kingdom.
-The first thing that comes to mind when we think of owls is their large, round eyes and their ability to turn their head all the way around.
+Owls are one of the most fascinating yet misunderstood creatures in the animal kingdom.
+The first thing that comes to mind when we think of owls is their large, round eyes and ability to turn their head all the way around.

 What many people don’t know about these birds is how they sleep during daylight hours.
 Read the full article to know more about how owls sleep.